vuonghy2442/lonelybot/README.md

 - Tableau piles: an array of piles in order of left-right
 - Stock: an array of cards in the dealing stock, dealing from the end.

-### Seed
-There are 5 seed types
-- default: using simple Rust rng
-- legacy: similar to default, for combatibility with older version of this engine
-- solvitaire: reimplemenation of ([Solvitaire](https://github.com/thecharlieblake/Solvitaire)) random
-- klondike-solver: reimplementation of ([Klondike-Solver](https://github.com/ShootMe/Klondike-Solver)) random
-- greenfelt: reimplementation of ([Greenfelt](https://greenfelt.net/)) based on ([Minimal-Klondike](https://github.com/ShootMe/MinimalKlondike)) source code

 ### Bench
 ```sh